fsmviseu/Encrypted-Key-Exchange/README.md

 We provide a implementation of Bellovin and Merritt's EKE scheme in python, using RSA as the symmetric cipher.

-Furthermore, we implement a Proof of Concept of Bellovin and Merritt's EKE scheme using Diffie-Hellman as the symmetric cipher.
-Furthermore, we implement some of the attacks mentioned in our chosen paper.
+Furthermore, we implement Bellovin and Merritt's EKE scheme using Diffie-Hellman as the symmetric cipher.
+We also implement some of the attacks mentioned in our chosen paper.

 # Test run